leonelardilap/Heat-Fluctuation-Relation/README.md

 ## Python enviroment

-To create the python environment used the .yml file to create a conda environment
+To create the python environment used the .yml file.
+Write into the console

 ```bash
 conda env create -f environment.yml